ZechCodes/Blog-Posts/python-async-await/python-async-await.md

     EventLoop.run(main())
 ```

-This implements a basic loop with the ability to create tasks and stop running tasks.
+This example implements a loop that can create tasks and stop running tasks.
 It provides a `Future` type for awaiting a value and a `Task` type that wraps a coroutine in a future.
-It also has a basic `sleep` function that yields until a given time delay has passed.
+It also has a primitive `sleep` function that yields until a given time delay has passed.

-Running this starts the `main` coroutine which in turn creates a new top level task for the `countdown` coroutine.
-This `countdown` coroutine then runs concurrently with `main` and the coroutines it yields from. `main` even yields from the `countdown` future to wait on it before exiting.
+Running this starts the `main` coroutine and creates a new top-level task for the `countdown` coroutine.
+This `countdown` coroutine then runs concurrently with `main` and the coroutines it yields from. `main even yields from the `countdown` future to wait on it before exiting.

-This is very basic, but it shows how you can implement a simple event loop for generator based coroutines.
-At the most fundamental level this is doing what Python's `asyncio` package is doing under the hood when you call `asyncio.run`.
+This implementation is barebones, but it shows how to implement a simple event loop for generator-based coroutines.
+At the most fundamental level, this is doing what Python's `asyncio` package is doing under the hood when you call `asyncio.run`.

-You can check out [Example 13](example-13-event-loop-asyncio.py) to see how these coroutines would be written using Python's `asyncio` and the async/await syntax.
+You can check out [Example 13](example-13-event-loop-asyncio.py) to see how to write these coroutines using Python's `asyncio` and the async/await syntax.

 ## How Threads Differ

-Now that we've gone through how async/await works and implemented our own basic version using generators, you're probably wondering how this is different from using threads.
+Now that we've gone through how async/await works and implemented a basic version using generators, you're probably wondering how this differs from using threads.

 Async/await lets functions yield control back to the event loop.
-So async/await only works with functions and relies on the functions themselves to indicate a braking point where a new task can be run.
-Everything happens within the runtime of the application since the event loop is part of the application code.
-This makes it great for IO bound tasks, as the function knows when it is waiting on an IO task.
+It only works with functions and relies on them to indicate when to run a new task.
+Since the event loop is part of the application code, everything happens within the application's runtime.
+This makes it great for IO-bound tasks, as the function knows when it is waiting on an IO task.

-Threads on the other hand are an OS level construct that allows code to run in parallel, not just functions.
-Concurrency comes from running threads on separate CPU cores giving true parallelism.
-In cases where there aren't enough CPU cores the OS can pause threads and switch to another thread, this happens entirely outside the application code.
+Threads, on the other hand, are an OS-level construct that allows code to run in parallel, not just functions.
+Concurrency comes from running threads on separate CPU cores, giving true parallelism.
+In cases where there aren't enough CPU cores, the OS can pause threads and switch to another thread; this happens entirely outside the application code.

-Because threads can work without regard for what is happening in the code, they are excellent for CPU bound tasks.
-They can run code in parallel and take advantage of multiple CPU cores.
-This is why threads are often used for image processing, machine learning, and other computation heavy tasks.
+Because threads can work without regard for what is happening in the code, they are excellent for CPU-bound tasks.
+They can run code in parallel and take advantage of multiple CPU cores, which is why they are often used for image processing, machine learning, and other computation-heavy tasks.

 ## Async/Await & Parallelism

-Python's async/await is not parallelism, it is concurrency.
-The event loop can keep multiple tasks working towards completion but only one task is running at a time.
-In other languages it is possible to run tasks in multiple threads to get parallel async/await tasks but because of Python's GIL this is not currently possible.
+Python's async/await is not parallelism; it is concurrency.
+The event loop can keep multiple tasks working towards completion, but only one can be active.
+In other languages, it is possible to run tasks in multiple threads to get parallel async/await tasks, but this is not currently possible because of Python's GIL.

-Future versions of Python may be free threaded, allowing for parallel async/await tasks.
-Until then, if you need parallelism you'll need to use threads or processes. `asyncio` actually has tools to run functions in a thread that you can await a result from, check out [run_in_executor](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.run_in_executor) for more information.
+Future versions of Python may be free-threaded, allowing for parallel async/await tasks.
+Until then, if you need parallelism, you'll need to use threads or processes. `asyncio` actually has tools to run functions in a thread that you can await a result from; check out [run_in_executor](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.run_in_executor) for more information.

 ## Conclusion

-Async/await is a powerful tool that can help you write more effective code.
-It can seem a bit magical but at its core it is actually quite simple.
-Iteration, generators, and a clever application of fairly common syntax is all it boils down to.
+Async/await is a powerful tool for writing more effective code.
+It can seem a bit magical, but at its core, it is actually quite simple.
+Iteration, generators, and a clever application of fairly common syntax are all it boils down to.

-I hope you found this article useful for improving your understanding of how async/await works and that it gave you a better understanding of how to use it in your own code.
+I hope you found this article helpful in improving your understanding of how async/await works and that it gave you a better understanding of how to use it in your code.